Hello! I’m Jeff 4 Justice. I’m a video creator and award winning social justice activist.

-Also in 2011, I founded GOTBLISS which serves gays, other gender-identity minorities, transgenders, bisexuals, lesbians, the intersex, and straight supporters.
+Also in 2011, I founded GOTBLISS (now Tri-County Diversity) which serves gays, other gender-identity minorities, transgenders, bisexuals, lesbians, the intersex, and straight supporters.
 The same year I directed and produced the independent online film Rainbow Above The Buttes about my hometown’s LGBT community.

-Today I host The Jeff 4 Justice Show which is available on iTunes and YouTube.
-I continue advocating for the advancement of LGBTI people and their straight supporters; the advancement of alternative political parties with a hope for emancipation from government in the long run; and also the rights for people to live safely in their vehicles instead of traditional housing.
+Today I make videos for The Jeff 4 Justice channel on YouTube.
+I continue advocating for the advancement of LGBTI people and their straight supporters; the advancement of alternative political parties with a hope for emancipation from government in the long run; and I also do some homeless outreach.

 Shortsighted people try to get ahead in life pushing those around down beneath them.